Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1430.md

 ## How to build something on top of Chef

+Problem people run into:

+* What attributes should I expose? (chef solo vs. chef server vs. platform)

+Should we be building tooling on top of Chef on top of this?

+Define standard metadata for cookbooks?

 ## What will we do now?
 What needs to happen next?

 Meet in quiet room after this session.
 Want to flesh out the manifesto and assign product owners